chrisji/checkhost-report-scraper/README.md

 # check-host-report-scraper
-Scrapes existing `check-host.net` reports, e.g., https://check-host.net/check-report/23d4f6aekc8
+Scraper for permalinked check-reports made on `check-host.net`, e.g., https://check-host.net/check-report/23d4f6aekc8

 `check-host.net` is a website that provides free services used for network diagnostics, such as checking the status of a website.
 There is an API for _creating_ reports, but not for _fetching_ existing reports.
 This package facilitates the latter.